deckgo/deckdeckgo/webcomponents/demo/README.md

 # DeckDeckGo - Demo

-A Web Component to display an iframe inside a demo device.
+A Web Component to display your apps or websites inside an Android or iOS frame

 It is largely inspired and based on the awesome [work](https://github.com/ionic-team/ionic-docs/tree/c5a624ac35d5285b871e7d8513d3849bdea63271/src/components/demo) of the [Ionic](https://ionicframework.com/) team.